 ** Stopping distance gets longer with less tread depth

-Feel free to check out our Winter Tires FAQs page, or Stop by your local America's Tire if you have any additional questions around winter tire safety.
+Stop by your local America's Tire if you have any more questions around winter tire safety.
 We'll get you taken care of!